seandstewart/bardly/pending/romances/the-tempest/11-player.md

 I prithee, let me bring thee where crabs grow;
 And I with my long nails will dig thee pignuts;
 Show thee a jay's nest and instruct thee how
-To snare the nimble marmoset; I’ll bring thee
+To snare the nimble marmoset; I'll bring thee
-To clustering filberts and sometimes I’ll get thee
+To clustering filberts and sometimes I'll get thee
 Young scamels from the rock.
 Wilt thou go with me?

 **STEPHANO**